rosharma719/tadpoleLM/README.md

 - the inference prompt is "- i think "
 - since it's a super small corpus, i used an LLM to paraphrase and augment it (script but not results are available)

+We started with an 11M model that I pretrained on my notes.
+With the second model (tadpole-english-30m) and subsequent model (tadpole-notes-30m), we extended to a 30M parameter model that we first pretrained on HF's FineWeb-Edu.
+The tadpole-notes-30m was pretrained on teh English dataset and then fine-tuned on my notes.
+The 30M models were trained on vast.ai GPUs.

-Check out the training run artifacts; you can watch the model learn (and overfit) in real time!
+Check out the training run artifacts for the original model (not on HF); for the 11M model, you can watch it learn (and overfit) in real time!
 The configs used to generate each model are also available.
 I outlined the training and inference workflows below.

-This code is AI-generated; this README isn't.
+Models available at https://huggingface.co/rosharma719.
+Check out the artifacts folder to read some of their output!

 ## Training Workflow
 1. Load tokenizer.json and replay learned BPE merges.
 This returns one long 1D tensor (of integer token IDs, corresponding to learned tokens)